Tips for Cleaning Your AC System

-With summer ending in Cambridge, now is a good time to get ahead on air conditioner maintenance.
+With summer coming to an end in Cambridge, now is a good time to get a kick start on air conditioner maintenance.

-If you haven’t washed it this year, it could be clogged with dust and yard waste.
+If you haven’t cleaned it lately, it could be blocked with dirt and yard waste.
 This accumulation can limit your unit’s efficiency and cause it to malfunction.
-Or make it wear out more quickly.
+Or wear it down sooner.

-We recommend having your air conditioning system professionally serviced once a year.
+We recommend having your air conditioning system professionally tuned-up once a year.
 Why?
-A clean system can be more energy efficient, which could save you money on utility expenses.
+A clean system can be more energy efficient, which could save you money on electric expenses.

-Routine AC maintenance also helps our technicians locate and handle slight issues before they turn into costly problems.
+Regular AC maintenance also helps our technicians spot and handle small issues before they turn into high-priced problems.

 Related: How to Keep Your Air Conditioner from Failing

-There’s also some maintenance you can do by yourself between professional tune-ups.
-It only takes about an hour to wash your outdoor condenser unit, as well as several parts on your indoor HVAC system.
+There’s also some work you can do alone between professional tune-ups.
+It only takes about an hour to get the grime off your outdoor condenser unit, as well as a few pieces on your indoor HVAC system.

 Related: How Often Should You Expect to Get Air Conditioning Service Done?

-Pick a mild day to clean your air conditioner.
+Select a warm day to wash your air conditioner.
 At least 60 degrees Fahrenheit (20 degrees Celsius) is ideal.
 That way, you can test the unit once you’ve cleaned it.

 • Wet-dry vacuum and hose with a soft brush attachment